wsheppard/quartus/README.md

 quartus
 =======

-This is the repo for the pwm component and the quartus archived project.
+This is the repo for the ECD ip's and the quartus archived project.

-ALL OTHER FILES ARE IGNORED.
+The folders with our IP blocks in them need to go in the altera ip directory.